Effects of Early Warning Emails on Student Performance: Empirical Results and Discussion

-Table \ref{tab:group_overview} shows the treatment (warning = 1) and control (warning = 0) group, as expected, to differ substantially.
-Both the performances in the online tests and JACK score (Testate$\_$1-4 and Score$\_$Jun25) as well as the -- observable -- effort (Begin$\_$2506)\footnote{Note that students may also or entirely learn outside of the JACK framework.
-However, since the final exam was taken via JACK students have a strong incentive to also learn on the platform to get used to the framework.} are much lower in the treatment group.
-These numbers suggest that a warning mail could have a possible impact.
+Table \ref{tab:group_overview} shows that the treatment (warning = $1$) and control (warning = $0$) groups, as expected, differ substantially.
+The performances in the online tests and JACK score\footnote{Note that students may partially or entirely study outside of the JACK framework.
+However, since the final exam was taken via JACK, students have a strong incentive to mainly learn on the platform to get used to the framework.}, are much lower in the treatment group.
+This also illustrates that a single OLS regression of $Y_i$ on $T_i$ would fail to identify the effect of the intervention.

 We first check that the assumption (i) of a continuous running variable with no jump at the cutoff is met.
-For this, we perform the \cite{mccrarymanipulation2008} sorting test which tests continuity of the density of our running variable $W$ -- the predicted probability to pass the exam -- around the cutoff.
-In order to estimate the effect $\alpha$ correctly there must not be a jump in the density at the cutoff.
-Otherwise some participants could have manipulated the treatment and the results would no longer be reliable.
+For this, we perform the \cite{mccrarymanipulation2008} sorting test, which tests the continuity of the density of our running variable $W$ -- the predicted probability of passing the exam -- around the cutoff.
+In order to estimate the effect $\alpha$ correctly, there must not be a jump in the density at the cutoff.
+Otherwise, some participants could have manipulated the treatment, and the results would no longer be reliable.

-Figure~\ref{fig:mccrary} displays the McCrary sorting test.
-Inspection suggests no major changes around the cutoff.
-The test confirms this with a $p$-value of 0.509.
-Since there is no jump around the cutoff and the students were not informed beforehand about the warning email we can be relatively confident that the students were not able to manipulate the treatment.
-Apart from that, the incentive to worsen ones own performance to receive the treatment seems rather small as there is no direct benefit from receiving the warning.
-The idea and a possible effect of the email lie in a change of the effort students invest from that time on.
+The McCrary sorting test indicates no discontinuity of the density around the cutoff with a p-value of $0.509$; see Figure~\ref{fig:mccrary}.
+Since there is no jump around the cutoff and the students were not informed beforehand about the warning email, we can be relatively confident that the students were not able to manipulate the treatment.
+In any case, the incentive to worsen one's own performance to receive the treatment seems rather small as there is no direct benefit from receiving the warning.
+The idea and a possible effect of the email lie in a change in the effort students invest from that time on.

-Figure~\ref{fig:mod} and Table~\ref{tab:mod} (with covariates) and \ref{tab:mod_without_cov} (without covariates) report our estimation results.
-The LATE is not significant with a $p$-value of $0.976$ and $0.968$ (respectively without covariates).
-The benefit of comparing the mean outcomes of the left and right side around the cutoff rather than using polynomial regression is that this approach is more efficient since we need to estimate fewer parameters \cite{Lee2010}.